-Inspired by the map and reduce primitives present in functional languages, Google proposed MapReduce [1].
+Inspired by the map and reduce primitives present in functional languages, Google proposed MapReduce [10].
 The MapReduce framework simplifies the development of large-scale distributed applications on clusters of commodity machines.
-It has become widely popular, e.g., Google uses it internally to process more than 20 PB per day [1].
-Yahoo!, Facebook and others use Hadoop, an open-source implementation of MapReduce [2].
+It has become widely popular, e.g., Google uses it internally to process more than 20 PB per day [10].
+Yahoo!, Facebook and others use Hadoop, an open-source implementation of MapReduce [1].

 The MapReduce model has become popular because a programmer can harness the processing power of large data centers for very large parallel tasks in a simple way.
-The programmer only needs to write the logic of a Map function and Reduce function.
+The programmer only needs to write the logic of a Map function and a Reduce function.
 This eliminates the need to implement fault-tolerance and low-level memory management in the program; the MapReduce framework takes care of these concerns for general programs.

-The MapReduce framework divides the program execution into a Map and Reduce stage, separated by the transfer of data between machines in the cluster.
-In the first stage, each machine in the cluster executes a Map function on a distinct region of the input data.
+The MapReduce framework divides the program execution into a Map and a Reduce stage, separated by the transfer of data between machines in the cluster.
+In the first stage, each machine in the cluster executes a Map function on a distinct portion of the input data.
 The Map execution produces records that consist of a key and value.
-Each record is stored on the local machine it was created on.
+Each record is stored on the local machine that it was created on.
 The records for any given key, which are spread out on many machines, are aggregated at each Reducer for the Reduce stage.
 This involves a remote data transfer between the machines in the cluster.

 In current implementations of MapReduce, the two stages are separated by a barrier.
-This prevents the Reduce stage from progressing until all the data from the Map stage has been remotely transferred to the appropriate machine.
+This prevents Reduce function computations from being executed at a machine until all the network transfer of data from the Map stage has been completed.
 The barrier ensures that all relevant input data is available to the Reduce function before it proceeds.

 In this paper, we break the barrier between stages in MapReduce.
-The result is a barrier-less version of MapReduce, which can have significantly improved performance.
+The result is a barrier-less version of Map-Reduce, which can have significantly improved performance.
 At the same time, we take special care to maintain the simplicity and generality of the MapReduce framework.
 To this end, we investigate a broad set of categories of MapReduce programs, differing in the structure and the memory usage of the Reduce function.
 Based on these observations, we develop memory management techniques that are general and yet require minimal additional effort by the MapReduce programmer.